Faculty & Staff

 Associate Professor of Anthropology, College of Liberal Arts

 Areas of Expertise

 Socio-cultural anthropology, Tongan/Pacific Islander material culture, and contemporary cultural migration to New Zealand and the U.S.

 PhD Yale University

-Ping-Ann is an associate professor in the area of Cultural Preservation and Representation.
-She is a scholar-curator in the area of Socio-cultural Anthropology with experience in Tongan/Pacific Islander material culture and migration to New Zealand and the U.S. Her main focus is on textiles as embodiments of kinship, gender, and material relations.
-She looks at how Tongan women’s and-made barkcloth and fine mats play a role as gifts, commodities, and symbols of tradition in the politics of Tongan diaspora.
+Ping-Ann is an associate professor in the area of cultural preservation and representation.
+She is a scholar-curator in the area of socio-cultural anthropology with experience in Tongan/Pacific Islander material culture and migration to New Zealand and the U.S. Her main focus is on textiles as embodiments of kinship, gender, and material relations.
+She looks at how Tongan women’s and-made bark cloth and fine mats play a role as gifts, commodities, and symbols of tradition in the politics of Tongan diaspora.
 She has published in several scholarly journals: Pacific Studies (2010 and forthcoming), Pacific Arts (2007), and the Journal of the Royal Anthropological Institute (2008 with Niko Besnier).
-She is soon to publish a book (Creating a Nation with Cloth: Women, Wealth, and Tradition in the Tongan Diaspora) forthcoming with Berghahn Books) based on her dissertation research about transnational art production, kin-based exchange, and multi-territorial nation-building by Tongan women in New Zealand.
+Her monograph, Creating a Nation with Cloth: Women, Wealth, and Tradition in the Tongan Diaspora, was published by Berghahn Books in summer 2013.
+The book explores the role of diaspora community, transnational art production, and kin-based exchange in nation-building by Tongan women in New Zealand.